-Notes forming part of the Financial Statements for the year ended March 31, 2021 (All amounts in Puppers in Jacs, unless otherwise stated)
+Notes forming part of the Financial Statements for the year ended March 31, 2021

 2.16 Operating segments

 The Company's main business is financing by way of loans for retail and corporate borrowers in India.
 The Company's operating segments consist of "Financing Activity" and "Others".
 All other activities of the Company revolve around the main businesses.
 This in the context of Ind AS 108 - operating segments reporting are considered to constitute reportable segment.
 The Chief Operating Decision Maker (CODM) of the Company is the Board of Directors.
 Operating segment disclosures are consistent with the information reviewed by the CODM.